puppetlabs/puppet-docs/source/guides/external_nodes.markdown

 ### Puppet 2.6.5 and Higher

 ENCs MUST return either a [YAML](http://www.yaml.org) hash or nothing.
 This hash MAY contain `classes`, `parameters`, and `environment` keys, and MUST contain at least either `classes` or `parameters`.
 ENCs SHOULD exit with an exit code of 0 when functioning normally, and MAY exit with a non-zero exit code if you wish puppet master to behave as though the requested node was not found.

+If an ENC returns nothing or exits with a non-zero exit code, the catalog compilation will fail with a "could not find node" error, and the node will be unable to retrieve configurations.

 #### Classes